 Analysis

-Two researchers independently viewed the video clips and noted instances where they considered that the DIALOG procedure was potentially problematic in its impact on the TR, based on concepts in the literature regarding the TR.39, 40 The researchers compared their findings, noted discrepancies in their interpretations, and subsequently reviewed their findings and discussed the discrepancies until consensus was reached.
+Two researchers independently viewed the video clips and noted instances where they considered that the DIALOG procedure was potentially problematic in its impact on the therapeutic relationship, based on concepts in the literature.39, 40 The researchers compared their findings, noted discrepancies in their interpretations, and subsequently reviewed their findings and discussed the discrepancies until consensus was reached.
 This was in accordance with the principle of intersubjectivity,41 in order to lend greater reliability to the study.
-In addition, the researchers presented their findings at regular intervals in an iterative process to senior members of the DIALOG research team, which included two experts in the TR (Stefan Priebe, SP; and Rosemarie McCabe, RMC), who provided feedback and guidance.
+In addition, the researchers presented their findings at regular intervals in an iterative process to senior members of the DIALOG research team, which included two experts in the therapeutic relationship (Stefan Priebe, SP; and Rosemarie McCabe, RMC), who provided feedback and guidance.

 Results